City Park Ice Rink

 The City Park Ice Rink (Városligeti Műjégpálya) is a public ice rink located in the City Park of the Hungarian capital Budapest, between the Heroes' Square and the Vajdahunyad Castle.
-Opened in 1870, it is the largest and one of the oldest ice rinks in Europe.
+Opened in 1870, it is the World's largest continuous artificial ice rink as well as one of the oldest open-air ice rinks in Europe.
 In summer months the area is filled up with water to create a pond, which is primarily used for boating, but also hosted several special events, such as the snowball fight world record attempt in 2009 or the Art on Lake exhibition in 2011.

 It went through a complete renovation between 2009 and 2011, in which the main building was restored to its 19th-century look.
 The skating area was expanded to 12,000 m2 and a standard ice hockey rink was set up as well.
 The skating rink re-opened on 16 December 2011 and it was the home of the 2012 European Speed Skating Championships from 6 to 8 January.

 The memorial of the Hungarian Ice Hockey Hall of Fame is also found at the City Park Ice Rink since its inauguration in February 2012.